zmcddn/coding-interview-guide/README.md

 2. A recursive algorithm must change its state and move toward the base case.
 3. A recursive algorithm must call itself, recursively.

+Recursive visualization: Fractal tree

+- A **fractal** is something that looks the same at all different levels of magnification.
+- A fractal tree: a small twig has the same shape and characteristics as a whole tree.

 ##### 2.4.1 Recursive function in Python

 * When a function is called in Python, a stack frame is allocated to handle the local variables of the function.